stagas/papers/README.md

 59. [Post-Modernism Is True - How Using LLMs You Can Prove Anything](postmodernism_llm_proof.md) - Examination of how AI-generated scientific literature can produce convincing arguments for any proposition, revealing fundamental epistemological weaknesses in scientific methodology and validating post-modernist critiques
 60. [Two Hemispheres = Two People?](two_hemispheres_two_people.md) - Investigation into internal multiplicity and contradictory cognition, examining whether a single human consciousness can functionally operate as multiple distinct cognitive entities capable of holding contradictory opinions simultaneously
 61. [What is Art?](what_is_art.md) - Multidisciplinary analysis of aesthetic experience and creative expression, examining art through philosophical, cognitive, sociocultural, evolutionary, and contemporary digital perspectives
+62. [The Diagnostic and Statistical Manual: A Critical Analysis of Psychiatric Classification as Social Control](dsm_critical_analysis.md) - Comprehensive examination of the DSM as an instrument of social control rather than scientific classification, analyzing historical development, methodological failures, cultural biases, and societal impacts while proposing alternatives

 ## Contributing